 Prof Stefan Soldner-Rembold - personal details

-Stefan Söldner-Rembold is currently Head of the Particle Physics Group at the University of Manchester.
-He served as Spokesperson of the DØ Experiment at the Fermilab Tevatron near to Chicago from 2009 to 2011, after having been DØ Physics Coordinator for two years.
-His main research interest on DØ is the search for Higgs bosons.
-He is also a member of the NEMO-3 and SuperNEMO collaborations searching for neutrinoless double beta decay and chairs the SuperNEMO Institutional Board.
-He was a member of STFC’s Particle Physics Grants Panel (PPGP) from 2005 until 2009.
+He served as Spokesperson of the DØ Experiment at the Fermilab Tevatron from 2009 to 2011, after having been DØ Physics Coordinator for two years.
+His main research interest on DØ was the search for Higgs bosons.

-From 1999 until 2003, he was Heisenberg Fellow of the German Research Foundation (DFG) working as Guest Scientist at Fermilab (2001-2003) and as Scientific Associate and OPAL Physics Coordinator at CERN (2000-2001).
-From 1992 until 1999 he worked at Freiburg University, first on the ZEUS Experiment at DESY in Hamburg and then on the OPAL Experiment at CERN.
+From 1999 until 2003, he was a DFG Heisenberg Fellow working at Fermilab (2001-2003), and as CERN Scientific Associate and OPAL Physics Coordinator at CERN (2000-2001).
+From 1992 until 1999, he worked at Freiburg University, first on the ZEUS Experiment at DESY and then on the OPAL Experiment at CERN.

 1996: Habiltation (University of Freiburg, Germany)